 >>>2013 PBC Coach of the Year

-Jamie Grodecki enters her ninth season as the Bobcats' head coach, quickly establishing a Southeast Region power.
-In her time at the helm of the Bobcats, she has coached 15 players to D2CCA All-Region and 12 on the NFCA All-Region honors.
-She has coached four Academic All-Americans, two All-Americans and 31 All-PBC honorees.
+Jamie Grodecki enters her 10th season as the Bobcats' head coach, maintaining a Southeast Region power.
+In her time at the helm of the Bobcats, she has coached 16 players to D2CCA All-Region and 14 on the NFCA All-Region honors.
+She has coached four Academic All-Americans, two All-Americans and 32 All-PBC honorees.
+She was named Assistant Athletic Director and Senior Woman Administrator in the summer of 2019.

 In 2017, the Bobcats were 36-16 with a 16-4 PBC mark, once again taking a spot in the NCAA Southeast Regional.
 The Bobcats put five on the All-PBC Team, and Hannah Coursey won the Elite-15 Award for best GPA for the second-straight year.
 Georgia College had a league-best eight on the PBC All-Academic Team, with both Holland and Hannah Coursey being named Academic All-Americans.
 The Bobcats were first in the PBC in batting average, stolen bases and sacrifice flies, and third in the PBC in both hits and RBIs.
 Grodecki also won her 300th game as a coach March 18 against Coker.